Humberto Castellanos

-Humberto Castellanos (born April 3, 1998) is a Mexican professional baseball pitcher for the CTBC Brothers of the Chinese Professional Baseball League (CPBL).
-He has previously played in Major League Baseball (MLB) for the Houston Astros and Arizona Diamondbacks.
+Humberto Castellanos (born April 3, 1998) is a Mexican professional baseball pitcher for the Diablos Rojos del México of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Houston Astros and Arizona Diamondbacks and in Chinese Professional Baseball League (CPBL) for the CTBC Brothers.

 Career

 Houston Astros

 On July 2, 2015, Castellanos signed a minor league contract with Houston Astros.
 He made his professional debut in 2016 for the Dominican Summer League Astros.
 In 2017, he split the year between the rookie-level Gulf Coast Astros and Greenville Astros, and the Low-A Tri-City ValleyCats.
 In 14 games between the three affiliates, Castellanos posted a 6–1 record and 2.35 ERA with 40 strikeouts in 46 innings pitched.

 Castellanos appeared in 23 games split between Tri-City and the Single-A Quad Cities River Bandits in 2018, working to a 3–2 record and 2.00 ERA with 50 strikeouts in 45 innings of work.
 In 2019, he split the season between Quad Cities, High-A Fayetteville Woodpeckers, and Triple-A Round Rock Express.
 Appearing in 34 contests for the three teams, Castellanos recorded a 4–2 record and 2.89 ERA with 83 strikeouts and 7 saves in 74 2/3 innings pitched.
 He was not immediately assigned to an affiliate to begin the 2020 season after the minor league season was cancelled because of the COVID-19 pandemic.

 On August 2, 2020, Castellanos was selected to the 40-man roster and promoted to the major leagues for the first time.
 On August 4, he made his MLB debut against the Arizona Diamondbacks and pitched a scoreless ninth inning.
 He made 8 appearances for Houston in his rookie campaign, posting a 6.75 ERA with 12 strikeouts in 10 2/3 innings of work.
 On January 22, 2021, Castellanos was designated for assignment by the Astros.